arrrrrmin/arrrrrmin.netlify.com/content/posts/github_oath_fastapi.md

     }
 ````

-## securing routes with a dependency
+## Securing routes with a dependency
 * Use `HttpBearer`, to bear the token and use it as dependency for our routes
 * These routes are only accessible for authenticated users (requests with valid `access_token`)
 * See the example with `secure/content`